Kam McLeod & Bryer Schmegelsky’s Bodies Believed To Be Found, Ending Manhunt For Canadian Murder Suspects

 As previously reported by The Inquisitr, a frustrating series of close calls stymied the manhunt for the two suspects.

-For example, on July 21, a Cold Lake, Alberta resident helped out two men who were having vehicle trouble, only to later realize they were the missing/wanted teens.
+On July 21, a Cold Lake, Alberta resident helped out two men who were having vehicle trouble, only to later realize they were the missing and wanted teens.
 On July 28, York Landing, Manitoba residents spotted two young men, believed to be the suspects, scavenging through trash for food.
 The men slipped away before police could catch up to them.

-Authorities got some much-needed breaks in the manhunt thanks some aerial surveillance.
+Authorities received some much-needed breaks in the manhunt thanks to their usage of aerial surveillance.
 A police helicopter noticed a damaged boat along the Nelson River, as well as other objects believed to be tied to the two men.
-However, efforts were hindered by rugged terrain and thick vegetation in the area.
+However, efforts were hindered by the rugged terrain and thick vegetation in the area.

-As of this writing, authorities have not released the causes of death of the two bodies.
+As of this writing, authorities have not released the cause of death.